 4. Role of the Attorney/Outside Agreements

-The College prohibits outside attorneys from participating in proceedings under this policy.
-A complainant or respondent may choose to seek the advice and assistance of an attorney at their own expense, but the attorney may not participate in investigatory interviews, remedies-based resolution proceedings, or judicial resolution via an administrative hearing, a panel hearing, or an external adjudicator.
-Similarly, the College will not recognize or enforce agreements between the parties reached outside of these procedures.
+A complainant or respondent may choose to seek the advice and assistance of an attorney at their own expense.
+An attorney may serve as a support person but must abide by the Advisor and support person guidelines (see above).
+Additionally, the College will not recognize or enforce agreements between the parties reached outside of these procedures.
+If the support person is an attorney, the College’s attorney may also attend the hearing.

 5. Pre-Hearing Meeting with Complainant and Respondent

-When a hearing is deemed necessary based on the review of the investigation report, the student conduct administrator will contact the complainant and respondent to schedule separate meetings with each party.
+When a hearing is deemed necessary based on the review of the investigation report, the student conduct administrator, grievance advisor, and/or the violence prevention educator and advocate will contact the complainant and/or respondent to schedule separate meetings with each party.
 At this pre-hearing meeting, each party will receive an explanation of the hearing process and have the opportunity to ask any questions before the hearing occurs.
-If the complainant and/or respondent have elected to have advisers throughout the hearing process, the adviser is encouraged to be present at this initial meeting.
+If the complainant and/or respondent have elected to have advisers or a support person throughout the hearing process, that person is encouraged to be present at this initial meeting.